We Treat Chronic or Recurring Neck Pain Without Surgery or Drugs

-Chronic neck pain is generally caused by ‘mechanical’ factors such as trauma (an accident or fall) or “good student” postures – those that occur from years of forward head position from many years at school or at work computers.
+Chronic neck pain is generally caused by ‘mechanical’ factors such as trauma (an accident or fall) or “good student” postures – those that occur from years of forward head position after many years at school or at work computers.
 Adhesions that form in the neck can pull into the base of the skull, upper back or shoulders, causing pain in those areas.
-Anti-inflammatory or pain medications can mask pain but do little to address the cause.
+Anti-inflammatory and pain medications can mask pain but do little to address the cause.

 Effects of Posture